ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Tricks of the trade, hacks, trade secrets, cheat sheets, best practices, call them what you will.
 Every industry has them, and anyone who…</blockquote>

 <h3>4.
-Istio Observability: Visualising traffic with Grafana Node Graph - <a href="https://medium.com/@safelyup/istio-observability-visualising-traffic-with-grafana-node-graph-2e64fadccec5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Journey from Scratch to Building a Platform - <a href="https://medium.com/@bruno.ga3/the-journey-from-scratch-to-building-a-platform-8975216b798e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Armin Ranjbar Daemi`**
+✍️ **posted by `Bruno Almeida`**

-<blockquote>First part of Istio Observability series, utilises the standard Istio service metrics to visualise the traffic flow between…</blockquote>
+<blockquote>In the DevOps world, the focus is usually on simplifying development by making operations smoother and more transparent.
+But when you start…</blockquote>

 <h3>5.
 Container Security Scanning: Vulnerabilities, Risks and Tooling - <a href="https://medium.com/4th-coffee/container-security-scanning-vulnerabilities-risks-and-tooling-31b09f64e6f7" target="_blank" rel="noopener noreferrer">link</a></h3>